luban19p/Digi-SYSKA/README.md

 *Hackers by Nick Youngson CC BY-SA 3.0*

 ## WHEN ... do I show up?
-The first Wednesday of every month at 9:30am, starting 2 April 2019.
+The first Wednesday of every month at 9:30am, starting 1 May 2019.

 ## HOW ... long do I stay?
 As long as you like but sessions run for around one hour, followed by morning tea.